franck-paul/hljs/mkdocs/docs/index.md

 The plugin **must** be activated before being used on your blog[^1].
 See [user guide](user-guide/usage) for more information.

-[^1]: Go to the main page of the YASH plugin to activated it (Blog section of the Dotclear admin menu).
+[^1]: Go to the main page of the HLJS plugin to activated it (Blog section of the Dotclear admin menu).

 [ot-dl]: https://open-time.net/post/2013/02/08/Plugin-hljs-01-pour-Dotclear